philiporlando/replace_last_backslash/README.md

 # replace_last_backslash

 Python package for replacing the last backslash '\\' in a path string with a forward slash '/'.
+This is a toy project used to explore Python packaging, distribution, and deployment.

 ## Installation